 Lightroom has come a long way since its original beta version.
 In many ways, the changes have been for the better, bar a few that changed the nature of some of the tools.
 There are countless tutorials, tips, tricks that will produce “epic spectacular” images.
 What I will share with you today will not do anything spectacular other than making your workflow more efficient and work in your way rather than what Adobe says you should.

-More often than not, I find myself making the same adjustment to almost all the images I catalog in Lightroom.
+Often, I find myself making the same adjustment to almost all the images I catalog in Lightroom.
 I bet you have your own set of adjustments you begin with.
 Wouldn’t that be nice if we could apply these initial adjustments automatically to save time?
-This is what this post about.
+This is what this post is about.
 There are two ways to go about it:

 - Create a preset that has all your adjustments and remember to apply it during the import